FAIRmat-NFDI/nexus_definitions/manual/source/mpes-structure.rst

 We created two new application definitions:

    :ref:`NXmpes`:
       A general appdef with minimalistic metadata requirements, apt to describe all photemission experiments.

+   :ref:`NXmpes_liquid`:
+      An appdef for mpes measurements with liquids (jets)